schoero/unwritten/README.md

                                         # try to find the tsconfig by itself if
                                         # no tsconfig.json is provided.

---config <path/to/.unwritten.json>      # Provide a unwritten config used to -c <path/to/.unwritten.json>            # render the documentation. unwritten
+--config <path/to/.unwritten.json>      # Provide an unwritten config used to -c <path/to/.unwritten.json>            # render the documentation. unwritten
                                         # will try to find the .unwritten.json
                                         # config by itself if none is provided